Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

 \subsection{GKP states}

-GKP codes have applications for quantum sensing and bosonic error correction~\cite{sivak2023real,campagne2020quantum,fluhmann2019encoding,brady2024advances}.
-In this section, we will only discuss the definition of logical codewords required for preparation, leaving all other details to Sec.~\ref{sec:GKP}, where we discuss universal control of these codewords.
-While we focus on the square GKP codewords to give explicit constructions for preparation, all our protocols are easily generalizable to arbitrary lattices of hexagonal and rectangular GKP codes.
-Due to the completely analytical constructions, our preparation schemes are generalizable to GKP qudits also.
-Such generalisations are not accessible to numerically optimised circuits, such as the ones shown in~\cite{eickbusch2022fast}\footnote{For each qudit codeword, a new optimisation needs to be run since the circuit constructions are highly non-intuitive and provide no structure for any generalisation.}.
-The computational basis square-GKP codewords are defined as~\cite{gottesman2001encoding},
+GKP codes have applications in quantum sensing and bosonic error correction~\cite{sivak2023real,campagne2020quantum,fluhmann2019encoding,brady2024advances}.
+In this section, we only discuss the preparation of logical codewords, leaving other details to Sec.~\ref{sec:GKP}, where we discuss universal control of these codewords.
+While we focus on the square GKP (qubit) codewords to give explicit constructions for preparation, our protocols are generalizable to other lattices such as hexagonal or qudit GKP codes.
+Such generalizations are not easily accessible to numerically optimized circuits~\cite{eickbusch2022fast}, where for each qudit codeword a new optimization needs to be run.
+The states prepared using the method below have Gaussian peaks whose amplitudes are binomial coefficients, in contrast to the usual definition of GKP states, which uses a Gaussian envelope: